-Development Permit Area #2 applies to all areas designated as ESAs on Schedule E1 and E2 of this OCP.
+Development Permit Area #2 applies to all areas designated as Environmentally Sensitive Areas (ESAs) on Schedule E1 and E2 of this OCP.

-The determination of the extent of the area of applicability for the Riparian ESA shall be determined on a site specific basis measured from the natural boundary and extending 15 m upland from the natural boundary of the watercourse.
-When the top of bank is more than 15 m above the natural boundary of the watercourse the area of applicability is measured 15 from the top of bank.
+The determination of the extent of the area of applicability for the Riparian ESA shall be determined on a site specific basis measured from the natural boundary and extending fifteen metres upland from the natural boundary of the watercourse.
+When the top of bank is more than fifteen metres above the natural boundary of the watercourse the area of applicability is measured fifteen metres from the top of bank.